The evolution of design in a new intelligent, quantum computing era.

 Q: What is cognitive experience design?

-A: Cognitive experience design or #CognitiveXD is the practice of using artificial intelligence (ai) technologies to reduce the human mental effort and time required to complete a task.
+A: Cognitive experience design, #CognitiveXD or CXD is the practice of using artificial intelligence (ai) technologies to reduce the human mental effort and time required to complete a task.
+Cognitive Experience Design employs knowledge of human perception, mental processing, modeling and memory.

 Q: Why do we need cognitive experience design?

-A: Most humans are living in a world where we are inundated with data in the form of incoming notifications, articles, posts, professional and personal content, email and instruction.
-To understand the scale of the problem, let me illuminate the facts.
-In 2019, we are producing 1 billion searches, sending 294 billion emails, posting 230 million tweets, creating 30+ petabytes of user-generated data on Facebook everyday.
-This is too much information and too many tasks for any human to simultaneously understand which results in humans unable to process this information.
-Cognitive experience design is the cure for cognitive overload.
+A: A Designer's creed is to create and invent products and services that are service to the humans.
+Today, 59% of the global population (4.66 billion people) are living in a connected world where we are inundated with incoming data in the form of incoming notifications, reminders, articles, posts, professional and personal content, email and instruction.
+This inundation of information, being called an infodemic by the World Health Organization, has led to the human condition called cognitive overload.
+Cognitive overload occurs when the volume of information supply exceeds the information processing capacity of the human brain.
+To understand the scale of the problem, let me illuminate the facts: In 2020, people are producing 3.5 billion searches a day, sending 294 billion emails, posting 230 million tweets, creating 75+ petabytes of user-generated data on Facebook, Twitter and Instagram everyday.
+This is far too much information and too many tasks for any human to simultaneously reason, understand and react.
+This phenomena results in a human's inability to process this information.
+Cognitive experience design and the study of cognitive ergonomics is the cure for machine (or device) induced human cognitive overload.

 Q: Who is cognitive experience design for?